openhab/org.openhab.binding.zwave/doc/avadesign/davinciv9_0_0.md

 ### Parameter 2: Button 1 Partner-Id

 Button 1 Partner-Id
-  * When setting Button (EP) to blind, Partner Id EP also change to blind (opposite direction).
-  * Blind must contain Partner Id which is different than 0 and it must be unique.
+<ul&gt<li&gtWhen setting Button (EP) to blind, Partner Id EP also change to blind (opposite direction).</li&gt <li&gtBlind must contain Partner Id which is different than 0 and it must be unique. </li&gt <li&gtWhen setting blind to switch, Partner Id also change to switch</li&gt </ul&gt
-  * When setting blind to switch, Partner Id also change to switch The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |